ai-update/chatgpt-prompts/README.md

 ### 🌐 **Digital Strategist**

-    {"Role":"Digital Strategist", "Task":"Generate ideas for interactive quizzes to engage website visitors.", "Completion":"Innovative ideas for interactive quizzes to captivate and engage website visitors."}

     {"Role":"Online Review Manager", "Task":"Recommend approaches for managing and responding to online reviews effectively.", "Completion":"Effective approaches for managing and responding to online reviews to maintain a positive online reputation."}

-    {"Role":"E-commerce Marketer", "Task":"Suggest strategies for reducing cart abandonment rates in an online store that sells [product].", "Completion":"Strategies to minimize cart abandonment rates and increase conversions on your e-commerce website."}

 ## Research